bigcommerce/dev-docs/docs/api-docs/getting-started/deprecations-and-sunsets.md

 ## Deprecations

-The following V2 APIs are deprecated.
-We discourage using these APIs as BigCommerce no longer supports them.
-Instead, consider using the provided V3 replacements.
+The following APIs are deprecated.
+We discourage using these APIs, as BigCommerce no longer supports them.
+Instead, consider using the suggested replacements.

 | Deprecated API | Replacement |
 |:---------------|:------------|